In this post

 Unfortunately, the pandemic created a shortage of sperm, as men were unable to donate sperm as frequently.
 At the same time, the demand increased as people experienced more flexibility in their work and personal lives.
 Forbes reports the current cost of a vial of sperm is between $400 to $2,000, although there may be additional costs for shipping, storage, and registration fees.

 Tip: Curious about how much companies are offering in family formation benefits?
-The 2023 Benepass Benefits Benchmarking Guide found that companies offer an average of $10,420 in annual parental support benefits, to be used for a variety of childcare and family formation needs.
+The 2024 Benepass Benefits Benchmarking Guide found that companies offer a median of $5,000 in annual caregiving benefits and $20,000 in annual family planning benefits, to be used for a variety of childcare and family formation needs.
 Download the complete guide to see more trends by company size and industry.

 Why offer family forming benefits?